 Independence was rated ‘extremely important’ in a marriage.
 In order to be happy in a relationship, we must be happy first.
 That is, in fact, the key to a successful marriage.
 With that in mind, wives and husbands must continue to take out time for themselves, enjoy their personal hobbies, and in general, spend some time apart.
 Not only does absence make the heart grow fonder, but in the time we spend alone, we get to reunite with our spiritual side, re-establish our sense of self, and check in with the progress of our personal preferences, goals, and achievements.

 Being dependent, on the other hand, weakens your resolve and ability to move forward as a free thinker.
 When we maintain our independent sense of self, we will always have something to talk about at the dinner table, and we are forever stronger, healthier, and more attractive to our partners.

 2. Be a good listener

-While all women should work at the art of active listening, we emphasize this as an area of special attention for men.
+While all women should work in the art of active listening, we emphasize this as an area of special attention for men.
 Too often, men do not realize that all their partner needs from them is a listening ear.
-This is due to their programming and the way in which they are taught to relate with others.
+This is due to their programming and the way in which they are taught to relate to others.

 3. Agree to disagree